 There are a variety of treatments available, though most only treat the symptoms, leaving you to manage the cause of the allergic reaction.

-Topical creams and gels can reduce rashes and itchiness that may happen as a result from a reaction.
+Topical creams and gels can reduce rashes and itchiness that may happen as a result of a reaction.
 Many of these topical treatments can be bought over the counter from a chemist.

-For the treatment of anaphylaxis, Prescription Doctor offer 2 adrenaline auto-injector pens called EpiPen and Jext.
-These contain a shot of diluted adrenaline which is injected directly into the outer thigh of the person suffering a severe allergic reaction.
+For the treatment of anaphylaxis, Prescription Doctor offers 2 adrenaline auto-injector pens called EpiPen and Jext.
+These contain a shot of diluted adrenaline, which is injected directly into the outer thigh of the person suffering a severe allergic reaction.

 We understand the importance of allergy relief treatments.
-We only stock medicine which is licensed for use in the UK and take extra care to ensure that the medicine you receive is right for you.
+We only stock UK-licensed medicine and take extra care to ensure that the medicine you receive is right for you.